Grad Dual Degree Programs: Ritsumeikan University

 During the first year at SIS, students register with the advice of their academic advisor to ensure that they will be able to complete all SIS core requirements prior to leaving for RU.
 In the second year, the following process will be followed:

-- Students are registered through the SIS Office of International Program Development for nine (9) AU-Ritsumeikan exchange credits (SIS-694) in the fall semester and six (6) AU-RU exchange credits in the spring.
+- Students are registered through the SIS Office of International Programs for nine (9) AU-Ritsumeikan exchange credits (SIS-694) in the fall semester and six (6) AU-RU exchange credits in the spring.
 These exchange credits cover courses at RU only; research and/or internship credit is registered under normal AU guidelines.

 - Students are required to meet with their AU advisor before registering for courses at Ritsumeikan.
 This ensures that credits earned at RU can be applied toward the student’s AU degree.

 - Students register for RU courses once they arrive on-site at RU prior to the start of the semester.

 Credit articulation: Grades and credits earned at RU are articulated at AU upon receipt of an official transcript from RU.
 For conversion purposes, students should expect 1 RU credit to equal 1 AU credit.